kabonKoda/react-native-nitro-screen-recorder/README.md

 - `onRecordingFinished?: (file?: ScreenRecordingFile) => void` — Called after recording ends (with a delay to allow the file to settle).
 - `onBroadcastPickerShown?: () => void` — Called when the broadcast picker on ios is shown.
 - `onBroadcastPickerDismissed?: () => void` — Called with the broadcast picker on ios is dismissed.
-- `ignoreRecordingsInitiatedElsewhere?: boolean - `iOS-only`allows the listener to only callback when the`startGlobalRecording` is called.
+- `ignoreRecordingsInitiatedElsewhere?: boolean` — `iOS-only` allows the listener to only callback when the `startGlobalRecording` is called.
 - `settledTimeMs?: number` — Milliseconds to wait after recording end before attempting to retrieve the file.
 Defaults to 500.
+- `enableRecording?: boolean` — Whether to save video to disk when recording starts (default: true).
+- `enableStreaming?: boolean` — Whether to enable real-time frame streaming when recording starts (default: false).
+- `bitrate?: number` — Video encoding bitrate in bits per second (default: 8388608 / 8 Mbps).
+- `fps?: number` — Target frame rate for recording and streaming (default: 60).

 **Returns:** `{ isRecording: boolean }` — whether a global recording is currently active.